 - A personal injury lawyer knows what to look for when finding logbook violations.

 - Some truck drivers will alter their logbook to make it appear like they took the required rest period after driving for 11 or 14 consecutive hours.

 However, If the truck was not at fault in the accident, the logbook may also be the means to prove that no negligence was involved on their side.

 The Electronic On-Board Recorder

-It is challenging to manipulate the logs of the EOBR because it is recorded electronically and not written down in a paper logbook.
-This device and the written log book serve as strong pieces of evidence when commercial trucks are involved in accidents.
+It is challenging to manipulate EOBR logs because it is recorded electronically and not written down in a paper logbook.
+The device and the written logbook serve as solid pieces of evidence when commercial trucks are involved in accidents.

 How Do You Contact The Law Offices of Sean M. Cleary?

 Give us a call for free, friendly legal advice.
-We take cases on a contingency fee, and you pay no attorney fees up front.
-We get paid at the successful resolution of your truck accident case.
-Call our office at 305.416.9805 today to schedule a free consultation.
+We take cases on a contingency fee, and you pay no attorney fees upfront.
+We get paid for the successful resolution of your truck accident case.
+These fees range from 34%-40% and are paid from the total amount.
+Call our office today to schedule a free consultation.